cyberbotics/webots/docs/guide/tiago-pmb2-base.md

 #### TiagoPmb2Base Field Summary

 - `bodySlot`:  Extends the robot with new nodes (such as the `TiagoBody` for example).
-- `lidarSlot`: Extends the robot with a lidar.
+- `lidarSlot`: Extends the robot with a front lidar sensor.

 ### Sample